MicrosoftDocs/appcenter-docs/docs/dashboard/creating-and-managing-teams.md

 ## Adding users to a team

 The team creator or any organization admin can invite other collaborators to a team.
-A user must be invited (and have accepted the invitation) to the organization before they can join a team.
+Users must join the organization before they can join a team.

 > [!NOTE]
-> Invites are acceptable for 30 days.
-It is possible to send a new invite if the previous one was not accepted.
+> Invites are active for 30 days.
+You can send a new invite if the previous one wasn't accepted.

 ## Removing users from a team